3DStreet/3dstreet-docs/2024-06-25-geospatial-pro-launch-feature-early-access.md

 image: ./images/2024-06-25/visitacion-3dtiles-street-slope.jpg
 ---

-A heartfelt thanks to our intrepid group of first customers of 3DStreet Geospatial Pro since our launch 3 weeks ago.
+A heartfelt thanks to our intrepid group of first customers of 3DStreet Geospatial Pro since our [launch 11 days ago](/blog/2024/06/14/announcing-3dstreet-geospatial-pro).
 We’re honored by your support of a product still in the making, and to give thanks back we’d like to share these newly released features that you have directly funded and requested.

 ![](./images/2024-06-25/visitacion-3dtiles-street-slope.jpg)